Thesis Writing

 Students writing a senior thesis are strongly encouraged to be in residence for the entirety of their senior year.
-Students writing theses are enrolled in PHIL 89 for the fall term and PHIL 90 for winter term of their senior year.
+Students writing theses are enrolled in PHIL 89 for the fall term and PHIL 90 for winter term of their senior year (exceptions to this may be made be for those students on the Philosophy FSP—see below*).
 Only one of the two terms may count towards satisfying the major requirements.
-In extraordinary cases, a student may be permitted to write a winter-spring or fall-spring thesis.
-In such cases, students are expected to consult with the Chair of the department during the junior year and to request special accommodations when submitting their senior thesis proposals.

 Thesis students and their supervisors work together to prepare a research and writing plan, and meet regularly throughout the fall and winter terms.
 Thesis writers also attend a Senior Honors Seminar four times in the fall term and two in the winter, at which they read and discuss one another's thesis work.